 The History of PayPal: What to Know

-In the late 90s, online sales had overtaken phone sales and magazine orders.
+The history of PayPal begins in the late 1990s, when online sales had overtaken phone sales and magazine orders.
 The open marketplace created by eBay drove this.
 While there were other online retailers at the time, eBay was the king of online purchases in the late 90s.
 The idea of online commerce wasn’t new, but the application of allowing third-party sales through auction and buy-it-now methods created the foundation of what would become the idea that created Amazon.

 - Year Founded